BrendanSchell/SDCND_T3_P1/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+## Reflection

+### Use of Frenet Coordinates

+The car in this project will exactly follow the x and y coordinates that are passed to it.
+Frenet coordinates are used throughout the path planner because they are easier to work with.
+The s and d coordinates are calculated using helper functions and then converted back to x and y coordinates after for use in the simulator.

+The car is able to stay within specific lanes using the d coordinate (width across the road).
+The s coordinate is used to be able to determine the distance along the road and is useful for determining distance between the ego vehicle and other vehicles.

+### Path Planning

+The vehicle looks through sensor fusion data of all vehicles on the right-hand side of the road and produces a cost for each lane based on the following:

+* Distance from right lane (right lane is desired)
+* Distance from current lane (changing lanes discouraged unless necessary)
+* Distance to nearest vehicle in lane (further vehicle reduces cost)
+* Average speed of vehicles ahead of current vehicle in lane (further from reference velocity is worse)

+Once the cost is calculated for each lane, the lane with the smallest cost is set to the desired lane.
+The lane is then assessed for other vehicles in close proximity to determine if it is safe.
+If it is safe, the vehicle will switch in the direction of the desired lane.
+In order to reduce jerk if switching across two lanes, the vehicle waits at least 10 iterations before switching two lanes.
+In order to avoid the vehicle switching lanes without a safe velocity, lane changes are only performed above 30mph.

+Finite states of keep lane, perform lane changes, and prepare for lane changes are used in this path planner.
+They are simplified in that they do not involve target velocities with acceleration / deceleration in this iteration.

+### Path Smoothing

+In order to produce a smooth trajectory, points from the previous path that have not yet been visited are included.
+Equally spaced points in the s horizon are used to determine the trajectory.
+A spline is then fit to these future points to smooth the trajectory.
+Points along this spline are chosen that will be within safe acceleration limits and finally converted to x, y coordinates for use in the simulator.

+### Results

+The car is able to successfully navigate along the highway without colliding or exceeding jerk requirements.
+In testing, the path planner is able to run for more than 30 minutes without incidents.
+Though it performs well, the path planner is not always optimal and is often overcautious with changing lanes.
+There can of course be unanticipated simulator behaviour which results in near-misses.

+### Future Improvements

+The following can be done to improve the path planner further:

+* Following target velocities of different vehicles for reduced acceleration changes
+* Using polynomial fitting for jerk minimizing paths
+* Predicting other vehicles' intentions using a classification algorithm such as Naive Bayes
+* More precise definitions of finite states which might result in smoother and less overtly cautious lane changing.

 ### Simulator.
 You can download the Term3 Simulator BETA which contains the Path Planning Project from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).